overcastsoftware/wagtailatomicadmin/README.md

 Wagtail Atomic Admin
 ====================
 This is an amended version of the Wagtail admin UI that makes it easier for users more easily visualises nested items and corrects a number of minor styling issues.
-Changes
+Changes:

  - Much improved UI for nested StreamFields
  - Consistency of UI presentation between inline panels, streamfield panels, multipanels etc.